 The surface water control system design presented herein assumes that the surface water generated from the SCA will be handled separately from the surface water generated by the rest of the wastebed.
-The following sections describe the management of, and design for, the surface water to be generated by the SCA during construction, operations, and post-closure.
+The following sections describe the management of, and design for, the surface water to be generated by the SCA during construction and operations.
+The post-closure surface water management will be addressed in the Onondaga Lake Remedy Restoration and SCA Closure Design.

 The surface water from the areas outside the SCA will be handled by the existing weir boxes, topographic features, and existing leachate collection system.
-The long-term effectiveness of the current leachate collection system will be evaluated as part of the closure of Wastebeds 9 through 15.
+The long-term effectiveness of the current leachate collection system is being evaluated as part of the closure of Wastebeds 9 through 15.

 The design and performance criteria for surface water management are provided in the BOD (Attachment A of Appendix A, "SCA Civil and Geotechnical Technical Memorandum").
 In summary, the surface water management system will be designed to meet the project requirements for both temporary (i.e., during construction, operations, and closure of the SCA) and long-term conditions (i.e., after closure of the SCA).
+As indicated previously, the post-closure surface water management system will be provided in the Onondaga Lake Remedy Restoration and SCA Closure Design.
 Furthermore, calculations for temporary and permanent surface water control structures will be performed using the 25-year, 24-hour storm event, as indicated in NYSDEC Regulations Section 360-2.7(b)(8)(ii).
 Finally, the "New York State Standards and Specifications for Erosion and Sediment Control" (NYSDEC, 2005) will be the guidance document used for this design.